Skip to content

 According to Apple Platform Deployment documentation, two types of Activation Lock are available for enterprise use: Organization-linked and User-linked Activation Lock.

-Organization-linked Activation Lock offers greater control to organizations and is exclusively enabled via MDM, while user-linked Activation Lock allows individual users more control since they are enabled by the user via their personal iCloud account.
+Organization-linked Activation Locks offer greater control to organizations and are exclusively enabled via MDM, while user-linked Activation Locks allow individual users more control since they are enabled by the user via their personal iCloud account.

 Should you enable Activation Lock for your fleet?